What is WEOS?

 Who should I contact for booking?
 Greg Cotterill firstname.lastname@example.org - call us at (315) 781-3456; this rings all the phones in the WEOS studio and is the best way to reach someone quickly.
 To leave a voicemail, call Greg at (315) 781-3811.

 How many guests can WEOS handle?
-Our facilities are set up to handle two guests in our voice booth, plus one more in the control room.
+Our facilities are set up to handle two guests in our voice booth.
+We can accommodate up to four guests in our main control room.
 We may be able to accommodate more, with enough lead time.

 What telco equipment do you have?
 We have a Telos Zephyr Xstream for ISDN or regular telephone calls, a Comrex Vector, and a Comrex Access.
 We mostly use Electrovoice RE-20 and Shure SM-7B professional studio microphones.
 The Xstream is capable of the universal G.722 codec, the NPR-standard MPEG L2/128 codec, and also AAC and AAC-LD (low delay) codecs.
 We also have a production link to WXXI in Rochester.
 We can do a "tape sync" record, recording your guest and sending the audio file to you.